Year two wisdom: BSc Economics, Finance and Data Science

 Social events were planned by both course management and the students themselves that enriched the overall experience.
 Every night, we had an activity ranging from BBQs at the lake to wine tasting sessions.

-Choosing Imperial College Business School
+Choosing Imperial Business School

-Before applying to Imperial College Business School, I spent a lot of time browsing through the modules, electives, societies, career services and international exposures offered to students.
+Before applying to Imperial Business School, I spent a lot of time browsing through the modules, electives, societies, career services and international exposures offered to students.

 This was when I decided that should I get accepted, I would apply to the Global Immersion trip and the Global Exchange module, as I knew these would be once-in-a-lifetime opportunities.
 Having been accepted to both, I cherish these experiences the most.